Susie Jessen

-Susie Jessen (born 1985 in Aalborg) is a Danish politician and journalist.
+Susie Jessen (born 1985) is a Danish politician and journalist.
 Since 2022 she has been a member of the Folketing for the Denmark Democrats and represents the Zealand constituency.

 Biography

 Jessen was born in 1985 and is the daughter of politician Søren Espersen.
 She graduated with a diploma in journalism in 2010 and worked as a political reporter and a communications consultant for the Danish Chamber of Commerce.
 She later worked as a political consultant for Kristian Thulesen Dahl and was a press officer for the Danish People's Party.

 For the 2022 Danish general election, Jessen was elected to the Folketing as a member of the Denmark Democrats.